An Improved Approximation Algorithm for Maximin Shares: Existence of -MMS Allocation

 \subsection{Initial Assignment}

 We first assign \emph{high-value items} using Algorithm~\ref{algo:initial}.
 We note that handling high-value items is the biggest challenge in the MMS problem, e.g., a major part of Ghodsi et al. algorithm~\cite{ghodsi2017fair} is devoted to allocating high-value items.
 In our algorithms, we make it a simple process of greedy assignment by leveraging the pigeonhole principle to make valid reductions.
-We define bundles $S_1:=\{1\}$, $S_2:=\{n, n+1\}$, $S_3:=\{2n-1, 2n, 2n+1\}$, and $S_4:=\{1, 2n+1\}$, where $S_1$ has the highest value item in $M$ for all agents, $S_2$ has the $n^{\text{th}}$ and $(n+1)^{\text{th}}$ highest valued items in $M$ for all agents, and so on.
+We define bundles $S_1:=\{1\}$, $S_2:=\{n, n+1\}$ ($\emptyset$, if $m \le n$), $S_3:=\{2n-1, 2n, 2n+1\}$ ($\emptyset$, if $m \le 2n$), and $S_4:=\{1, 2n+1\}$ ($\emptyset$, if $m \le 2n$), where $S_1$ has the highest value item in $M$, $S_2$ has the $n^{\text{th}}$ and $(n+1)^{\text{th}}$ highest valued items in $M$, and so on.
+We will show that allocating any of these bundles to an agent who values it at least $\tf34$ is a valid reduction.
 Note that these bundles change after every valid reduction.

-In Algorithm \ref{algo:initial}, we keep assigning a bundle $S\in \{S_1,S_2,S_3,S_4\}$ to agent $i$, if any, for which $v_i(S)\geq \frac{3}{4}$.
-Then, we update $M$ and $N$ to respectively reflect the current unallocated items and agents who are not assigned with any bundle yet.
-In Lemma \ref{lem:valid-reduction}, we show that assigning such a bundle $S\in\{S_1,S_2,S_3,S_4\}$ is a \emph{valid reduction}.
+In Algorithm \ref{algo:initial}, we keep assigning the lowest index $S\in \{S_1,S_2,S_3,S_4\}$ to agent $i$, if any, for which $v_i(S)\geq \frac{3}{4}$.
+Then, we update $M$ and $N$ to reflect the current unallocated items and agents who have not been assigned with any bundle yet.
+The following lemma extends the ideas that appeared in~\cite{ghodsi2017fair,ourpaper}.